-Trommels / trommel screens are mechanical screening machines used to separate materials.
-Usually, mineral and solid-waste processing industries use trommels and trommel screens.
-In addition, they are often used to remove fines from a given waste stream.
-A trommel consists of a wedge wire cylindrical drum that usually is elevated at an angle at the feed end.
+Trommels (mechanical screening machines) separate materials using trommel screens in mineral and solid-waste processing industries.
+Additionally, removing fines from a waste stream.
+They consists of a wedge wire cylindrical drum, elevated at an angle at the feed end.

-Material is fed into the trommel drum and is lifted up by the rotation and aerated as it falls back down.
+Material is fed into the drum and lifted up by the rotation, then aerated as it falls back down.
 This action is repeated with each revolution along the length of the screening drum.
-Therefore smaller segments pass through the screen openings.
-In the meantime, larger fractions tumbles towards its eventual exit at the rear of the trommel drum.
+Therefore smaller segments pass through the openings.
+In the meantime, larger fractions tumble towards its exit at the rear of the drum.

 - Drums made to customer specification

 - Screening heavy materials, also with multiple fractions

 - Segregate saleable topsoil and rock, therefore significantly reducing the volume of waste

 - Versatile screening solutions with minimal set up time